sasamaster/customer-farm-app/README.md

 3.Navigate to folder named customer-farm-app and run: mvn clean install & spring-boot:run using Command Prompt, this will start Spring Boot

-4.Navigate to folder named customer-farm-angular which is the front-end part of the application
+4.Customer-farm-angular project which the front-end part of the application can be downloaded from the https://github.com/sasamaster/customer-farm-angular.git repositorium

 5.Use separate Command Prompt window or install Visual Studio Code terminal and type npm start to start Development server on 4200 port